Strawberry crinkle virus: Structure and genome

-The organization of these five proteins in SCV’s genome is highly conserved.
-The genome’s order is as follows: N, P, M, G, L, while regions in between these proteins exist.
-It is important to note that the accumulation of M and G proteins are responsible for the bacilliform shaped morphology of SCV.
+The organization of these five proteins in SCV's genome is highly conserved.
+The genome's order is as follows: N, P, M, G, L, while regions in between these proteins exist.
+The accumulation of M and G proteins are responsible for the bacilliform shaped morphology of SCV.

 Replication cycle

-Gene Expression
+Gene expression

 RNA dependent RNA polymerase binds to the SCV genome at the 3’ end where the genes are then transcribed.
 Once synthesis reaches the L protein near the 5’ end, mRNAs are capped and polyadenylated.

-Entry Into Cell
+Entry into cell

 Virus entry into the host cell occurs when viral G glycoproteins attach to host cell surface receptors, initiating endocytosis.
 Endocytosis is initiated via low pH levels and coated pits that are made up of clathrin.
 The virus is then able to fuse with the hosts membrane, which occurs in the cytoplasm.